-Many of you are seeing the news about Kilauea volcano on the island of Hawaii and have questions and concerns about current and future travel plans.
-Below are the most pressing answers to questions, as answered by the Hawaii Tourism Authority:
+Many of you may have seen the news over the Spring & Summer of 2018, about Kilauea volcano on the island of Hawaii and have questions regarding your future travel plans.

 Additional Resources & Links